 In fiber optic communication, multiplexing is considered to be the principal means for the expansion of existing fiber network engineering.
-Since optical data can be carried by employing different physical dimensions, such as time, frequency, space, polarity, etc., different multiplexing techniques are possible to be used in increasing the data carrying capacity of a single optical fiber.
-At present some multiplexing techniques are already used in the progress of optical innovation, and some approaches are thought to be potential to bring more improvements in speeding more information.
-This article will discuss two major multiplexing techniques — wavelength division multiplexing (WDM) and optical time division multiplexing (OTDM) — in used, and potential multiplexing techniques — space division multiplexing (SDM) and subcarrier division multiplexing — that hasn’t been widely used in optical communication.
+Since optical data can be carried by employing different physical dimensions, such as time, frequency, space, polarity, etc., different multiplexing techniques are possible to be used in increasing the data-carrying capacity of a single optical fiber.
+This article will discuss two major multiplexing techniques currently in use—wavelength division multiplexing (WDM) and optical time-division multiplexing (OTDM), and the potential techniques that are not widely used—space division multiplexing (SDM) and subcarrier division multiplexing.

-Currently multiplexing technologies have used many dimensions to increase optical transmission system capacity over a fixed bandwidth.
+Currently, multiplexing technologies have used many dimensions to increase optical transmission system capacity over a fixed bandwidth.
 Two major methods are WDM and OTDM.
 In Optical Wavelength Bands Evolution, the two high-performance methods are covered to represent the evolution of optical wavelength bands.